Rashes in babies and children

 Nappy rash can usually be treated at home.

-Spots that appear on a baby's cheeks, nose or forehead within a month after birth could be baby acne.
+Spots that appear on a baby's upper body, scalp, cheeks, forehead and chin up to 6 weeks after birth could be baby acne (neonatal acne).

 You do not need to treat baby acne.
 It usually gets better after a few weeks or months.